Taylor Review Pilot Update October 2020

 They carried out around 180 site visits to different buildings, worked with representatives from over 12 different faith groups and denominations, and over 200 places of worship received Community Development support to help them refresh and strengthen their relationships with the community beyond their congregations.

 Pilot partners, The Churches Conservation Trust, delivered 16 workshops across the two pilot areas, welcoming and engaging an even wider range of participants who learnt from one another as well as the team.
 A version of the workshop material is now available on the Taylor Review Pilot webpage for anyone to download and use.

-The interim report of the Taylor Review Pilot has been published today (13 January 2020) by the Department for Digital, Culture, Media and Sport and can be accessed online.
+The Evaluation Report of the Taylor Review Pilot has been published by the Department for Digital, Culture, Media and Sport and can be accessed online.

-It sets out evidence from the first seven months of the scheme (September 2018 to March 2019) and identifies some valuable lessons learned during this time.
+It sets out evidence from the scheme which ran from September 2018 until March 2020, and identifies some valuable lessons.

 Frontier Economics (independent consultants appointed by DCMS) used data provided by the pilot team, partners and feedback from participants to compile the report.
 We would like to thank all involved for their valuable insights and suggestions.

 Advice and useful templates

 The Taylor Review Pilot team put together some advisory documents and templates based on what they learnt from working closely with people looking after listed places of worship.